Comparison

 PrayerLock vs Pistis

-A feature-by-feature comparison of the two main Christian app lock apps for iOS — what they share, what sets them apart, and which one is right for you.
+A fair, feature-by-feature comparison of Pistis and PrayerLock, the two leading Christian app lock apps for iPhone — pricing, privacy, and which one fits you.
+Looking for a PrayerLock alternative with more depth?
+Start here.

 | Feature | Pistis | PrayerLock |